Carolingian Empire: Rise of the Carolingians (732–768)

-During the Reign of Charlemagne (768–814)
+Reign of Charlemagne (768–814)

 The Carolingian Empire during the reign of Charlemagne covered most of Western Europe, as the Roman Empire once had.
-Unlike the Romans, whose imperial ventures between the Rhine and the Elbe lasted fewer than twenty years before being cut short by the disaster at Teutoburg Forest (9 AD), Charlemagne defeated the Germanic resistance and extended his realm to the Elbe more lastingly, influencing events almost to the Russian Steppes.
+Unlike the Romans, whose imperial ventures between the Rhine and the Elbe lasted fewer than 20 before being cut short by the disaster at Teutoburg Forest (9 AD), Charlemagne defeated the Germanic resistance and extended his realm to the Elbe more lastingly, influencing events almost to the Eurasian Steppes.
+Charlemagne was crowned Roman Emperor in 800.

 Charlemagne's reign was one of near-constant warfare, participating in annual campaigns, many led personally.
 He defeated the Lombard Kingdom in 774 and annexed it into his own domain by declaring himself 'King of the Lombards'.
 He later led a failed campaign into Spain in 778, ending with the Battle of Roncevaux Pass, which is considered Charlemagne's greatest defeat.
 He then extended his domain into Bavaria after forcing Tassilo III, Duke of Bavaria, to renounce any claim to his title in 794.
-His son, Pepin, was ordered to campaign against the Avars in 795 since Charlemagne was occupied with Saxon revolts.
+His son Pepin was ordered to campaign against the Avars in 795 since Charlemagne was occupied with Saxon revolts.
 Eventually, the Avar confederation ended in 803 after Charlemagne sent a Bavarian army into Pannonia.
 He also conquered Saxon territories in wars and rebellions fought from 772 to 804, with such events as the Massacre of Verden in 782 and the codification of the Lex Saxonum in 802.

-Prior to the death of Charlemagne, the Empire was divided among various members of the Carolingian dynasty.
-These included King Charles the Younger, son of Charlemagne, who received Neustria; King Louis the Pious, who received Aquitaine; and King Pepin, who received Italy.
+Prior to the death of Charlemagne, the empire was divided among various members of the Carolingian dynasty.
+These included King Charles the Younger who received Neustria; King Louis the Pious who received Aquitaine; and King Pepin who received Italy.
 Pepin died with an illegitimate son, Bernard, in 810, and Charles died without heirs in 811.
-Although Bernard succeeded Pepin as king of Italy, Louis was made co-emperor in 813, and the entire Empire passed to him with Charlemagne's death in the winter of 814.
+Although Bernard succeeded Pepin as king of Italy, Louis was made co-emperor in 813, and the empire passed to him with Charlemagne's death in the winter of 814.

-Reign of Louis the Pious and the Civil War (814–843)
+Reign of Louis the Pious and Civil War (814–843)

-Louis the Pious’ reign as Emperor was unexpected; as the third son of Charlemagne, he was originally crowned King of Aquitaine at three years old.
-With the deaths of his older siblings, he went from ‘a boy who became a king to a man who would be emperor’.
+Louis the Pious' reign as emperor was unexpected; as the third son of Charlemagne, he was originally crowned King of Aquitaine at three years old.
+With the deaths of his older siblings, he went from "a boy who became a king to a man who would be emperor."
 Although his reign was mostly overshadowed by the dynastic struggle and resultant civil war, as his epithet states, he was highly interested in matters of religion.
-One of the first things he did was ‘ruling the people by law and with the wealth of his piety’, namely by restoring churches.
-"The Astronomer" stated that, during his kingship of Aquitaine, he ‘built up the study of reading and singing, and also the understanding of divine and worldly letters, more quickly than one would believe.’
+One of the first things he did was "ruling the people by law and with the wealth of his piety," namely by restoring churches.
+"The Astronomer" states that during his kingship of Aquitaine he "built up the study of reading and singing, and also the understanding of divine and worldly letters, more quickly than one would believe."
 He also made significant effort to restore many monasteries that had disappeared prior to his reign, as well as sponsoring new ones.